saasbook/hw-design-review/design_review.md

 (The Movie Database) to show critics' reviews of certain movies.

 The second part should list
- **at least five** specific
+ **at least three** specific
-technical questions or suggestions for the home team.
+technical questions or suggestions for the home team (more is OK).
 The best technical questions are those that ask about a design choice and possibly propose an alternative.
 For example: